dudko355/pvt/company/README.txt

-Motor depot version 1.0 22/09/2016
+Motor depot version 1.0 27/09/2016
 =======================================================================
 Voice: +375(29) 6501403
 E-mail: Dudko355@Gmail.com
 =======================================================================
-On this website you can register your trip and specify the parameters of cargo (weight, volume) , number of seats, direction.
-Also you need specify start date and finish date.
+The main idea of the project is to automate managing of clients demand and choosing car.
+You can login in application.Also you can book trip for moving your cargo.
+You have to give the information about cargo and time.
-Website will determine a car.You can delete the trip if it does't start.
+The system will find a suitable car for you.
+You can cancel the trip if you
+change you mind.
+During entering the data into form be attentive.
+Date of
+the beginning should be after today date and before date of the finish.
+Also you can watch the list your orders,sort and filter it.
+You can delete your account if you have no planned trips.

-If you are an administrator, you can view all information about motor depot (broken machines, a list of drivers, all trips, etc.).
+If you are administrator, you can watch information about this motor deport.
-Also you can change the status of the machine and the trip of any
-the clients.
+You can see list of the broken car, list of trips, list of the drivers  and list of the car which in trip now.
+If a car is broken you can change the status car "on broken".And this car will be exclude from the list of the working.
+Also administrator can change status of the trips.
 ========================================================================
 Your computer should have next tools to deploy this application:
 1)Apache Tomcat Version 8.0.36 http://tomcat.apache.org/